Chapter 4 : Creative Output: Mischief

 Apparition with Professor Twycross

-It’s my very first class of the year.
+It’s my very first class of the new school year.

 I enter the classroom and look around.
+Due to the small number of people who signed up, this class contains both sixth and seventh years.
 Some of my classmates are already seated, gossiping about James Potter’s jaw.
 How dreamy it is with the new addition of a light sprinkling of stubble on it.

 Ever since the boy was old enough to be considered hot, James’s many body parts have been discussed in great detail by an impressive handful of admirers.
 People drool over him the way they would in anticipation of food consumption.
 I am disturbed not only by this very fact, but by the descriptions themselves.

-Among the more popular body parts of his discussed are various parts of his muscular system, his drool-worthy bone structure, and most of all, his “don’t-mind-me-I’ve-just-been-shagging” hair.
+Among the more popular body parts of his discussed are various parts of his muscular system, his drool-worthy bone structure, and most of all, his ‘oh-don’t-mind-me-I’ve-just-been-copulating’ hair.

 Once again, I question the variety of conversation I may be subject to if, you know, I actually had a social life.
 In terms of assessing a person’s physical characteristics, I opt for objectivity rather than objectification.
 I would pity James if he wasn’t actually flattered by such attentions.